A first aid course aimed at reducing the impact of accidents on farms will be held later this month.

-The Farmer First Aid course, held at the Borderway Mart in Carlisle, was designed specifically for people working in agriculture, which has the worst workplace injury rate of any industry.
+The Farmer First Aid course at Carlisle’s Borderway Mart was specially designed for people working in the agricultural sector, which has the worst workplace injury rate of any industry.

-Paul Graham, Managing Director of H&H Insurance Brokers, which operates in the north of England, the Scottish Borders and Wales, said: “It is important that we remove or manage risk on the farm and that we raise awareness how farmers can protect themselves from injury.
-The course highlights the serious dangers farmers face on a daily basis and helps them spot the dangers and best avoid them.
+Paul Graham, Managing Director of H&H Insurance Brokers, said: “It is important that we remove or manage risk on the farm and raise awareness of how farmers can protect themselves against injury.

-“Sometimes wounds cannot be repaired with basic first aid, but knowing the right action to take while help is on the way could mean the difference between life and death.”
+“Sometimes injuries cannot be fixed with basic first aid, but knowing the right action to take while help is on the way could mean the difference between life and death. “

 According to the most recent figures from the Health and Safety Executive, approximately 12,000 workers in agriculture, forestry and fishing have been injured on the job, a figure significantly higher than in other industries.